 Cognitive learning is a method in which your brain creates connections in order to understand the knowledge at hand.

 Basically, when your brain interacts with something that is new, it is almost impossible to comprehend it.
-So, if you were to be introduced to a foreign language on its own, none of the information will ever make sense in your mind.
+For example, if you were to be introduced to a foreign language on its own, none of the information would ever make sense in your mind.

 In the example of a foreign language, with this approach, your brain will link the new words to prior knowledge.
 If you’re learning to write a specific word, you can create a link between its meanings with a visual that will help you remember how to write it correctly.

-Similarly, the brain might not be able to remember the right pronunciation unless the word is related to a similar sound which the person is already familiar with.
+Similarly, the brain might not be able to remember the right pronunciation unless the word is related to a similar sound that the person is already familiar with.